chankrrn/WRO-FE-YBR/README.md

 ### Computing Branch

-The Raspberry Pi uses an LM2596-based regulated supply.

-The Pi supply is adjusted to approximately: **5.1 V**
+The Raspberry Pi is supplied through an LM2596 step-down converter adjusted to approximately **5.1 V**.
+This branch is dedicated to the high-level computing system and its connected Pi-side electronics.

-to provide sufficient voltage at the Raspberry Pi after wiring and connector losses.

 ### Motor / Control Branch

-The motor and control electronics use a separate power branch through the XL4015 and motor-control system.

-Separating the computing branch from actuator-related loads reduces the chance that rapid motor or servo current changes disturb the Raspberry Pi.
+The actuator and control side uses a separate XL4015-based power path together with the motor-control electronics.
+The separation is intended to reduce the effect that rapidly changing motor and servo current can have on the Raspberry Pi supply.

 > **[TODO: In the final electrical rewrite, confirm and document the exact XL4015 output voltage measured on the completed robot.]**